BrilliantGrant/One-Minute-Pitch/README.md

 This application allows users to write a one minute pitch in the four categories provided.

+The pitches are organized by categories.
+Examples of categories: <br>

 ### categories include:

 * Promotion Pitch